yogashri1126/full-stack-test/README.md

 2. npm install all node packages in root directory
 3. npm start
 4. To render well table, route /table.
 Scroll down to see the well data (background page is default black from home page)
 5. To get well information on the map, click on the markers.
 You'll see uwi, lease name, and operator.
-You will also notice the markers are sized differently based on a selected metric
+You will also notice the markers are sized differently based on a selected metric (fake_number)
 ____________________________________________________________________________________________________________________________________

-<h1>PROGRESS (look at word document for screen shot images)</h1>
+<h1>PROGRESS</h1>

 Heroku site: https://dashboard.heroku.com/apps/sheltered-eyrie-85796